 These are the pet stores that take fish.
 There are only a few big name pet stores that take in fish, and they all work the same way.
 First, call ahead to verify that the store can take the breed of fish you have.
 Once you’ve confirmed with the store, bring your unwanted pet fish to the location.
 None of the stores we spoke with required that you make an appointment; the only thing some stores requested is that you come at least an hour before closing.
 The process is pretty simple.
 In most cases, you won’t even have to fill out any forms.

 Note: The following pet stores take in fish as surrenders; you can’t trade them in or get anything for them.
-Follow the link to locate your nearest location.
+Follow the link to locate your nearest store.

 If you don’t live near any of the above store chains, look for a local pet, fish, or aquatics supply store.
 A “mom-and-pop” pet store may be willing to take a pet fish surrender.
 You can also search online for a fish club in your state.
 (Yes, fish clubs are a thing.)
 If one exists in your area, reach out to the group to see if it can help you find a new home for your pet fish.